Todd Rokita’s anti-Louis Farrakhan resolution spurs call to condemn Trump instead

 It would be helpful for congressional Democrats if Louis Farrakhan would quietly fade from view, at least until Nov.
 6, but it doesn’t appear that he’s going anywhere.

-A delegation of black organizations made the rounds Monday on Capitol Hill to promote a proposal condemning President Trump and lobby against an anti-Farrakhan resolution introduced by Rep. Todd Rokita, Indiana Republican.
+A delegation of black organizations made the rounds Monday on Capitol Hill to promote a proposal condemning President Trump and lobby against an anti-Farrakhanresolution introduced by Rep. Todd Rokita, Indiana Republican.

 Whether the group changed any minds is unclear, but the effort did serve to stoke the uproar engulfing members of the Congressional Black Caucus over their ties to Mr. Farrakhan, known for his anti-Semitic rhetoric.